Acyclic toric sheaves: Abstract

 \section{Abstract}

 Let $\CE$ be a torus-linearised reflexive sheaf over a smooth projective toric variety.
-Based on a theorem of Perlman-Smith, we prove an explicit sufficient condition for $\CE$ to be acyclic via Weil decorations.
+Generalising a theorem of Perlman and Smith, we prove an explicit sufficient condition for $\CE$ to be acyclic via Weil decorations.